vincal848/vincal848/README.md

 - 👋 Hi, I’m @vincal848
-- 👀 I’m interested in Economics, Info Technology of any kind, and Mathematics.
-I have an interest in NLP, Machine Learning in Economic/Fianncial Modeling, and
+- 👀 I’m interested in Financial Mathematics, Finance, Computing, Economics, and Mathematics.
+I have an interest in Asset Pricing, Econometrics, ESG, and more.
-- alogrithm development for fiancial modeling.
-- 🌱 I’m currently learning R & Python ML models, introductory Ruby and Java for front end.
+- 🌱 I’m currently learning R & Python ML models, C++, SQL, and more.
 - 💞️ I’m looking to collaborate on anything!
 Always down for anything cool.
 - 📫 How to reach me cal.vinson@ttu.edu or calebjvinson848@gmail.com .
 Preferably the former